-Fellowship in Interventional Cardiology – Flinders Medical Centre, Adelaide, Australia
+Fellowship in Interventional Cardiology – Flinders Medical Centre, Adelaide

 This interventional training programme is aimed at providing a UK or Irish based Specialist Registrar with the opportunity to gain experience in interventional cardiology in a prominent Australian centre.
 Experience will include percutaneous treatment of structural heart disease in addition to coronary intervention (including primary angioplasty).
-This fellowship is based at the Flinders Medical Centre and under the supervision of Dr Julian Vaile (coronary intervention) and Dr Ajay Sinhal (Structural Intervention).
-Access to the fellowship is limited to trainees in the final year of registrar training who are planning a career in interventional cardiology.
+This fellowship is based at the Flinders Medical Centre and under the supervision of Dr Julian Vaile.
+Access to the fellowship is limited to trainees in their final 2 years of registrar training who are planning a career in interventional cardiology.

 The Flinders Medical Centre is in Adelaide, South Australia.
 The hospital provides interventional cardiology services for a population of 600,000, distributed through metropolitan and rural centres as well as interventional procedures from the Northern territory with a population of 180,000.
 There are three cardiac catheter laboratories (One dedicated coronary/structural laboratory, one shared coronary/vascular laboratory and one EP/devices laboratory) that carry out elective interventional procedures during normal business hours, as well as providing a 24-hour 365-day primary PCI programme.

 The total catheterization volume includes 3600 diagnostics and approximately 1000 interventions per year.
 At present there are a total of six interventionalists performing PCI procedures.
 Transradial access has been used in the majority of cases over the last year.
 Flinders Medical Centre was the first centre to implant the Edwards-Sapien Aortic valve in the Southern Hemisphere.